Indiana University School of Dentistry

 The Indiana University School of Dentistry (IUSD) is the dental school of Indiana University.
-It is located on the Indiana University – Purdue University Indianapolis campus in downtown Indianapolis.
+It is located on the campus of Indiana University Indianapolis in downtown Indianapolis.
 It is the only dental school in Indiana.

 Details

 The school is located at the center of Indiana, and in the heart of Indianapolis.
-It is part of Indiana University-Purdue University Indianapolis (IUPUI), one of eight campuses in the IU system and the premier urban campus of Indiana University.
-The IUPUI campus is situated just a few blocks from Monument Circle in downtown Indianapolis.
+It is part of Indiana University Indianapolis, one of eight campuses in Indiana University and the premier urban campus of the Indiana University System.
+The IU Indy campus is situated just a few blocks from Monument Circle in downtown Indianapolis.
+The school was once part of the 1896 University of Indianapolis, an institution unrelated to the modern university.

-IUPUI shares its location on the near west side of the city with the Indiana University Medical Center.
+IU Indy shares its location on the near west side of the city with the Indiana University Medical Center.
 Many of the dental school's faculty members have established strong collaborative ties with physicians and other scientists in the medical center facilities, which are just across the street from the school.

-During the 2010-11 academic year, 693 students pursued seven types of degree and/or certificate programs in dental assisting, dental hygiene, dentistry, and graduate dentistry.
+During the 2010–11 academic year, 693 students pursued seven types of degree and/or certificate programs in dental assisting, dental hygiene, dentistry, and graduate dentistry.
 In addition, three other IU campuses (in Gary, South Bend, and Fort Wayne) offer certificates and degrees in allied dental programs.
 Carol Anne Murdoch-Kinch has been Dean of the school since June 2019.